Forwardspace/VoidOS/README.md

 Install linux and run steps for Linux.

 ### Mac OS X
-Buy a Windows PC and see steps for Windows.
+Buy a Windows PC, kill your old mac with fire and see steps for Windows.